 All Proposals received on or before the final submission date and time will be evaluated as outlined below.
-Chabot-Las Positas Community College District / California Community Colleges Chancellor's Office may request clarifications from Respondents at any phase of the evaluation process for the purpose of eliminating ambiguities in the information presented in the Proposal.
-Alternatively, the Chabot-Las Positas Community College District / California Community Colleges Chancellor's Office may waive minor and/or immaterial irregularities or informalities in any RFP Response.
+The Chabot-Las Positas Community College District may request clarifications from Respondents at any phase of the evaluation process for the purpose of eliminating ambiguities in the information presented in the Proposal.
+Alternatively, the Chabot-Las Positas Community College District may waive minor and/or immaterial irregularities or informalities in any RFP Response.
 However, such waiver shall in no way modify the RFP documents or excuse the Respondent from full compliance with the RFP requirements.